Skip to Content

 QMSS Peer Mentors are leaders in the QMSS Program and have already completed (or are currently completing) their core coursework and electives for the QMSS minor.
 They come from a wide range of majors and other minors here at U-M, and they are ready and able to answer any questions you may have!

-QMSS Peer Mentors are available during QMSS Community Hours (open to all students), and they are now offering both virtual and in-person drop-in hours - no need to make an appointment!
+QMSS Peer Mentors are available during QMSS Community Hours (open to all students - see upcoming dates and times on our Events page!), and they are now offering both virtual and in-person drop-in hours - no need to make an appointment!

-QMSS Peer Mentors are ready and able to offer their advice about:
+QMSS Peer Mentors are ready and able to help with:

-• QMSS core courses (QMSS 201 and QMSS 301), including what you'll learn, how to manage the workload, how to get extra help, and when to take the courses relative to other degree requirements.
+• QMSS core courses (QMSS 201 and QMSS 301), including what you'll learn, how to manage the workload, how to get extra help, effective study strategies, and when to take the courses relative to other degree requirements based on your major, study abroad, and graduation plans.

 • QMSS electives, including what they know or have heard about elective options, which classes they recommend, and when to take the courses relative to the QMSS core courses or other degree requirements.